uatisdeproblem/esn-assembly/README.md

-# ESN General Assembly - Candidates app
+# ESN General Assembly Q&A